-(d) The project broker shall notify the Commission in writing of any change in his or her status as project broker within ten days following the change.
+(c) The program broker shall notify the Commission in writing of any change in his or her status as program broker within 10 days.

 Subchapter 58G North Carolina Real Estate Commission

 SECTION .0100 - GENERAL

 G .0101 Per Diem

 A member of the Real Estate Commission shall receive a per diem payment of two hundred dollars (\$200.00) for each day during which the member is engaged in business for or on behalf of the Real Estate Commission.